ONSgeo/geospatial-training/_docs/make_a_good_map.md

 When arranging items it's important to consider a few things: What items are PART of the map and what items DESCRIBE the map.
 As a general rule, items which are actually a part of the map should clearly stand out.
 Boundaries should be obvious, colours clear, symbols highly visible.

-#### Insets

-Insets are smaller maps within the layout of a large map used to show details which may otherwise be hard to see in the main map.
-These are often used to show dense urban areas e.g. Greater London in detail, or to include features geographically separated from the main features of map by positioning them closer e.g. the Shetland Isles which may otherwise be too far from Great Britain that the overall scale of the map would not be appropriate.

-Multiple insets can be used on the same map o show off different areas of interest in greater detail.
-However this can become cluttered and consideration should be taken as to if an entirely new page/map should be used for the inset feature instead.

 #### Arranging items